yaseno2186/yaseno2186/README.md

 - 👋 Hi, I’m Yass
 - 👀 I’m interested in Programming !
 - 🌱 I’m currently learning Java / other than learning German language.
-- 📫 How to reach me : tesxt me on IG @yassin_al_mardod
+- 📫 How to reach me : text me on IG @yassin_al_mardod
 - 🌟 One year of experience in java development

 <!---